 Time.
-Community Counseling internships consist of 600 clock hours of full time work, of which at least 240 hours involved direct client contact.
+Mental Health Counseling internships consist of 600 clock hours of full time work, of which at least 240 hours involved direct client contact.
 Full time is defined as a work week of no less than 35 hours.
 Part-time internships are not acceptable.
 Based on a 40 hour work week, the internship would last 15 weeks.
-Internships will most likely not coincide exactly with the UCA schedule.
-The intern is expected to schedule the beginning and end of the internship according to the needs of the agency or school, not according to the UCA academic calendar.
+Internships typically coincide with UCA fall and spring semesters, although some internships may behind orientation a week or two early.
+Internships are most typically undertaken in the summer.

 Supervision.
-The supervisor for a Community Counseling Intern must be a licensed mental health professional (LPC, Psychologist, LCSW) in the state of Arkansas.
+The supervisor for a Mental Health Counseling Intern must be a licensed mental health professional (LPC, Psychologist, LPE-I LCSW) in the state of Arkansas.
 This licensed supervisor assumes primary responsibility for supervision of the intern.
 It is recognized that additional supervision may be provided by other professional staff members of the agency.
 This is acceptable as long as the supervisor of record provides a minimum of one hour of face-to-face supervision per week, assumes ultimate responsibility for evaluation of the intern, and is willing to report this evaluation in writing to the internship coordinator at UCA and to the Board of Examiners in Counseling when the intern applies for licensure.
 Moreover, all supervision should be on-going throughout the internship, and the supervisor must be accessible by the intern when needed.